 The Mandalorian Chapter One

-Disney+ is finally here!
+Disney+ is finally here among the many streaming services available!
 And with it comes the brand new, live-action Star Wars series, The Mandalorian.
 As your resident Star Wars Super-fan, it was my duty to stay up late last night and watch The Mandalorian Chapter One as it went live.
 If you’re on the fence about whether or not you’d like to add Disney+ to the ever-growing pile of streaming services available on your local Smart TV, I hope I can help make up your mind.
 At least as far as Star Wars is concerned.

 What is The Mandalorian?